 Our comprehensive study of the relationship between the size of a group living situation, quality of life, and cost can be seen here.

 History of the false "community mortality scare" of the past 18 years - the original proponents of this discredited concept refused to share their data and analyses with either the state or other researchers.
-See some the 1997 correspondence about this dispute here.
+See some of the 1997 correspondence about this dispute here.
 As we now know, the "mortality scare" studies were based entirely on a simple miscount of deaths in California institutions and community homes.

 The classic Pennhurst Longitudinal Study can be viewed and downloaded here.